-At the School of Human Ecology at University of Wisconsin-Madison, Sasaki designed a multi-phase renovation and expansion for the School’s innovative learning curriculum and research facilities.
-The design responds to a sensitive location in the historic core of the campus, including the need to recreate a ‘legacy’ park and campus path through the site in order to achieve an accessible pedestrian route on the existing hillside.
+The design of the renovation and expansion of the University of Wisconsin’s School of Human Ecology responds to a sensitive location in the historic core of the campus, including the need to recreate a ‘legacy’ park and campus path through the site in order to achieve an accessible pedestrian route on the existing hillside.

 The 90,000-square-foot addition to the school as well as a 75,000-square-foot renovation of the historic building were preceded by a complex demolition phase involving two existing buildings on the site, complicated due to proximity to active sidewalks and service points.

 The goals for the project were to consolidate various programs in a single facility, enhance the school’s presence on campus, and create a welcoming home to students, faculty, and visitors alike.
 The project team faced a number of challenges, including respecting the historic fabric of existing School of Human Ecology and the immediate campus buildings and landscaping, creating common spaces that would promote interaction between the school’s various communities and programs and promote broader campus engagement, updating the school’s facilities with technology-enhanced classrooms, teaching labs, and collaboration spaces, and providing a welcoming and secure environment for preschool children within a higher education environment.